hannorein/rebound/docs/visualization.md

 ```

 You can then connect to the visualization as usual by pointing your browser to http://localhost:1234.

+## Disabling web server

+Although REBOUND is compiled with the web server capability by default, no web server is started until you call `reb_simulation_start_server()` or `sim.start_sever()`.
+You can also disable the web server capability completely if you want.
+To do that set `export SERVER=0` in the Makefile.

 ## Security and resource considerations
 The built-in REBOUND web server provides a quick and easy way to visualize simulations.